 Pulpotomy – surgical removal of part of the soft part inside the tooth containing blood vessels and nerves (dental pulp)

 Stainless steel crowns – metal covers for decayed or damaged teeth

 Fillings (sedative restorations) – fillings that soothe and protect a tooth until it is ready for final restoration

-Unilateral space maintainers – attach to one side of a tooth and hold the space for a permanent tooth; used when a primary tooth is lost due to accident or decay
+Unilateral space maintainers – will hold the space for a permanent tooth; used when a primary tooth is lost due to accident or decay